Pseudo2Real: Task Arithmetic for Pseudo-Label Correction in Automatic Speech Recognition: Experimental Setup

 \section{Experimental Setup}

 \paragraph{Dataset.} We evaluate our method on the Afro-centric benchmark \textsc{AfriSpeech-200}\footnote{ \url{https://huggingface.co/datasets/intronhealth/afrispeech-200}} \cite{afrispeech_200}, a 200-hour corpus of transcribed English speech from speakers representing 120 African accents, with explicit accent annotations.
 Accented speech remains a persistent challenge for ASR systems because strong accent variations often fall outside the distribution of large-scale pretraining corpora. \textsc{AfriSpeech-200} therefore provides a rigorous testbed for domain adaptation methods.
 For our experiments, we filter the corpus by accent and select the ten accents with the largest number of samples.
 Not all accents include complete train, development, and test splits, so we restrict our selection to accents where all three splits are available and preserve the official split to avoid data leakage.
+All utterances in these subsets are English speech; each accent label refers to the native language background of the speakers rather than the language of the transcript (e.g., ``Igbo'' denotes Igbo-accented English spoken by Igbo native speakers, not transcripts in the Igbo language).

 \paragraph{Cross-Fold Validation.} To evaluate the generalization ability of our method across diverse accents, we construct a cross-fold validation setting based on the ten most represented accents in \textsc{AfriSpeech-200}.
-We divide these accents into two folds with a similar number of utterances: \emph{fold 1} consists of \{Igbo, Swahili, Hausa, Zulu, Twi\}, and \emph{fold 2} consists of \{Yoruba, Ijaw, Afrikaans, Idoma, Setswana\}.
+We group these accents into two folds with comparable numbers of utterances and speakers, so that neither adaptation direction benefits from substantially more training data: \emph{fold 1} consists of \{Igbo, Swahili, Hausa, Zulu, Twi\}, and \emph{fold 2} consists of \{Yoruba, Ijaw, Afrikaans, Idoma, Setswana\}.
+Although all ten accents originate from African regions, they span multiple and largely unrelated language families (Niger--Congo, Afro-Asiatic, and Indo-European), and differ markedly in tonal systems, syllable structures, consonant inventories, and morphology; cross-accent adaptation across these families is therefore highly non-trivial.
+We list the linguistic family of each accent in Appendix~\ref{sec:language_family}.
 In each experiment, one fold serves as the source domain and the other as the target.
 The source fold provides paired speech and transcripts that are used to derive correction vectors, while the target fold provides only speech for pseudo-labeling.
 We then swap the roles of the folds to form the second validation round.
 This design ensures that the evaluation covers accents with different phonological and prosodic characteristics.